 3. Jump into Conversations

-Twitter allows you to read other people’s tweets and jump into appropriate conversations.
+Twitter allows you to read other people’s tweets and jump into relevant conversations.
 This will help to raise awareness about your restaurant.
-There are a number of Twitter conversation tracking tools available that allow you to keep a track of the conversations happening.
+There are many Twitter conversation tracking tools available that allow you to keep track of the conversations happening.
 For example, if someone tweets about craving a dessert, you can reply to their tweet and invite them to try out your sweet treats.
 Also, talking to people regularly builds an emotional connect, which means true engagement.
 So, initiate conversations and talk to people the way you would at your restaurant.

 4. Tailor your Tweets

-According to the stats from Twitter’s blog, among those who visited a restaurant as a result of something they saw on Twitter, 52% cited promotional offers and discounts; 43% said it was a photo of the food, and 39% said it was a great customer service.
+According to the stats from Twitter’s blog, among those who visited a restaurant as a result of something they saw on Twitter, 52% cited promotional offers and discounts; 43% said it was a photo of the food, and 39% said it was great customer service.
 So, you can:

 - Promote deals of the day- Let followers know your special menu and deals of the day like happy hours, discounted corporate lunch or ladies evening, etc.

 - Acknowledge your customers- Thank your customers- within 24 hours of dining at your restaurant.
 You can also request them to share their reviews in the same conversation.

 - Spread the news out about your local events- Inform people about the wine or cheese tasting event, karaoke night or other such specials.

 - Share the insights- Sharing ‘Behind the scenes’ from the kitchen are one the best ways for your customers to know what goes on in the kitchen.